 Remember when you look at dates from Europe that they are written in the format dd/mm/yy.
 For instance, if you see the date 06/03/20 in the United States, it means June 3, 2020.
 However, if you see this same date 06/03/20 in Europe, it would be referring to March 6, 2020.
 Any FCI or BVA documentation will have dates written as dd/mm/yy.

-BVA will not evaluate a dog unless they meet the minimum age requirement, so you can be assured that a dog tested by BVA was tested at an appropriate age.
+BVA will not evaluate a dog unless they meet the their minimum age requirement of one year, so you can be assured that a dog tested by BVA was tested when he was at least a year old.
 OFA posts the date of the test on their website thereby taking the responsibility for examining the paper off of you.

 However, as has already been discussed, you can get FCI clearances at ANY age.
 In addition, Penn Hip will evaluate a dog as young as four months.
 Getting these 4-month Penn Hip clearances is becoming more and more common with breeders of the imports.
 A clearance done at 4-months is not adequate.
 If it were, every breeder in the country would be doing them.
 We will discuss more on Penn Hip below.

 Starting several years ago, breeders in eastern Europe and Russia discovered that American breeders marketing their dogs as “English Creams” would pay high prices for puppies that were guaranteed to pass health tests.
 These breeders outside of the U.S. (and there are LOTS of them) will obtain an FCI health “clearance” on their puppies at very young ages.
 Then the American breeders pass them off as final clearances.